 Individuals in the U.S. use 100 billion plastic bags each year.
 Out of these, only 1% are ever recycled.
 The rest are either washed into our waterways or wind up in our landfills.

-Fortunately, when you switch to reusable bags, it will be the simplest plastic swap you’ll make that offers various benefits.
+Fortunately, when you switch to custom reusable bags, it will be the simplest plastic swap you’ll make that offers various benefits.

 For instance, in the long-term, reusable bags are more cost-effective.
 A lot of stores are now charging for single-use plastic bags in an effort to motivate individuals to bring their own reusable bags.
 And, a lot of stores are even doing away with single-use plastic bags entirely.